Fadhaa/AutoMixReg/README.md

 # AutoMixReg

 **AutoMixReg** is an R package for simulating and fitting **Mixture of Linear Regressions** using the **EM algorithm**, and automatically selecting the best number of components using the Bayesian Information Criterion (BIC).
-It is useful for unsupervised regression modeling and model-based clustering in regression settings.
+It is useful for unsupervised regression modeling and model-based clustering in regression settings....

 ---